 If you have any symptoms related to AFib or have concerns, talk to your doctor.
 Erroneous false negative or false positive results due to the device or user error may occur.
 A person with a false negative result could delay seeking medical care and have prolonged symptoms of AFib.
 A person with a false positive result could have unnecessary additional testing or make inappropriate behavioral or physical changes.
-For more information on the accuracy of the Fitbit ECG app, see "Clinical Study" on page 15.
+For more information on the accuracy of the Fitbit ECG app, see Clinical Study.